polterguy/polterguy.github.io/_posts/2022-01-17-what-is-the-value-of-no-code-and-low-code.md

 ---
 layout: post
 author: thomas
+title: What is the value of No-Code and Low-Code?
 ---

 According to Gartner the markep cap of Low-Code and No-Code is 48 billion US dollars annually, and it's